 - The company can also be a limited liability partnership.

-- Sole proprietorship is another form under which the company can be registered.
+- A sole proprietorship is another form under which the company can be registered.

-- Last but not the least, a registered partnership firm also falls under the eligibility criteria.
+- Last but not least, a registered partnership firm also falls under the eligibility criteria.

 Chalked down below is the set criteria for any Director to be eligible: